-Corporate recruiters often cite a lack of entrepreneurial skills as a deficiency in today’s MBA students.
+Corporate recruiters often cite a lack of entrepreneurial "mind-set" as a deficiency in today’s MBA students.
 An Emphasis in Entrepreneurship is one way to shore up these skills, regardless of Concentration or Career Path.
 Students who go through this program are prized for their can-do attitudes, perseverance, innovative thinking, creativity, analytic skills and ability to get the job done with superior results.

-Eight hours of course work from the following
+Required eight credit hours from the following

 NOTE: Students may count a project course or independent study count as credit toward the Entrepreneurship Emphasis.
 The project course must have an entrepreneurship component in order to be considered for credit toward the emphasis.
 Other Owen and Vanderbilt courses will be considered for credit toward the Entrepreneurship Emphasis on a case-by-base basis.